-In the context of employment contracts, if an employer does not pay wages or termination payments to an employee within seven days of the date on which such payments become due, the employer will be liable to pay interest on the outstanding amount at the statutory interest rate, that is, currently 8.125% per annum (section 25A, Employment Ordinance (Cap.
+In the context of employment contracts, if an employer does not pay wages or termination payments to an employee within seven days of the date on which the payments become due, the employer will be liable to pay interest on the outstanding amount at the statutory interest rate, that is, currently 8% per annum from the date on which such wages become due up to the actual payment date (section 25A, Employment Ordinance (Cap.
 57)).